TaylanUB/scheme-srfis/README.md

   to write libraries that just wrap features of specific platforms via `cond-expand` and thus at least work across several platforms even if not all R7RS implementations.

+- The preferred license is the LGPL version 3.
+Refrain from GPL and the like; we'd like it if Scheme platforms shipped straight with these implementations or platform-tuned versions of them, and forcing whole Scheme programs to be GPL'ed just for using these SRFI implementations would also be overboard.

+- Be careful about the copyright and licensing of SRFI reference implementations when you plan to use them.